+HS-AFM tips and sample preparation

-HS-AFM Tips and Sample Preparation.
-SA-coated 4% agarose beads (Sigma) were immobilized on the sample surface by embedding them in a thin agarose layer. b was covalently attached to the cantilever through a PEG linker (stretched length ~10 nm; Fig. 1A).
-Briefly, HS-AFM (AC10DS and AC7) cantilevers (Olympus) were rinsed with acetone for 10 min, plasma-cleaned for 5 min in O2, and immersed in a solution of 10 to 20 mg/mL silane-PEG-biotin (1 kDa; Nanocs Inc.) in ethanol/water (95/5).
-After 2 h incubation, cantilevers were rinsed with ultrapure water and stored at 4 °C until use.
+Streptavidin coated 4% agarose beads (Sigma) were immobilized on the sample surface by embedding them in a thin agarose layer.
+Biotin was covalently attached to the cantilever through a polyethylene glycol (PEG) linker (stretched length ~10 nm, Fig. 1A).
+Briefly, HS-AFM (AC10DS and AC7) cantilevers (Olympus, Japan) were rinsed with acetone for 10 min, plasma cleaned for 5 min in O2 and immersed in a solution of 10-20 mg/ml silane-PEG-biotin (1 kDa, Nanocs Inc, NY) in ethanol/water (95/5).
+After 2 h incubation, cantilevers were rinsed with ultrapure water and stored at 4°C until use.